-- Includes (i) 7,314,015 ordinary shares held by Cordlife Group Limited ("Cordlife Singapore"); and (ii) 8,809,020 ordinary shares issuable upon conversion of senior convertible notes, with principal amount of \$25 million at a conversion price of \$2.838 per share, to Cordlife Singapore.
+- (13) Includes (i) 7,314,015 ordinary shares held by Cordlife Group Limited ("Cordlife Singapore"); and (ii) 8,809,020 ordinary shares issuable upon conversion of senior convertible notes, with principal amount of \$25 million at a conversion price of \$2.838 per share, to Cordlife Singapore.
 Cordlife Singapore has the right to convert the senior convertible notes into the Company's ordinary shares at any time within five years subsequent to the original issuance date.
 Should the senior convertible notes be fully converted into the Company's ordinary shares, the shares thus converted would represent approximately 9.9% of the Company's enlarged share capital.
 The senior convertible notes were originally issued on October 3, 2012.
 In May 2015, we were informed that, in connection with the GM Proposal, Golden Meditech had entered into agreements to purchase the outstanding convertible notes previously issued by the Company and 7,314,015 ordinary shares from Cordlife Singapore, subject to certain closing conditions.
 One of the closing conditions is both Cordlife Singapore and Golden Meditech having obtained the approval of its shareholders at an extraordinary general meeting.
-Cordlife Singapore has obtained the approval of its shareholders at the extraordinary meeting held on October 15, 2015.
-As of the date of this Proxy Statement, the purchase of the convertible notes and the ordinary shares has not completed and Cordlife Singapore has not converted any portion of its convertible notes into the Company's ordinary shares. - (14) Magnum Opus International (PTC) Limited ("Magnum Trustee") has disclaimed beneficial ownership of such securities, except to the extent the exercise of its discretionary trust powers vests it with voting and/or dispositive control over such securities.
-Due to his ownership of all the outstanding interests in Mag Ops Limited, which is the sole owner of Magnum Trustee, Mr. Yuen Kam may be deemed to beneficially own such securities, which beneficial ownership has been disclaimed by Mr. Kam. - Represents 8,809,020 ordinary shares issuable upon conversion of senior convertible notes, with a principal amount of \$25 million at a conversion price of \$2.838 per share, held by Magnum Opus.
+Cordlife Singapore has obtained the approval of its shareholders at the extraordinary meeting held on September 14, 2015 and Golden Meditech has obtained the approval of its convertible notes and the ordinary shares has not completed and Cordlife Singapore has not converted any portion of its convertible notes and the ordinary shares has not completed and Cordlife Singapore has not converted any portion of its convertible notes into the Company's ordinary shares. - (14) Magnum Opus International (PTC) Limited ("Magnum Trustee") has disclaimed beneficial ownership of such securities, except to the extent the exercise of its discretionary trust powers vests it with voting and/or dispositive control over such securities.
+Due to his ownership of all the outstanding interests in Mag Ops Limited, which is the sole owner of Magnum Trustee, Mr. Yuen Kam may be deemed to beneficially own such securities, which beneficial ownership has been disclaimed by Mr. Kam. - (15) Represents 8,809,020 ordinary shares issuable upon conversion of senior convertible notes, with a principal amount of \$25 million at a conversion price of \$2.838 per share, held by Magnum Opus.
 Magnum Opus has the right to convert the senior convertible notes into the Company's ordinary shares at any time within five years subsequent to the original issuance date.
 Should the senior convertible notes be fully converted into the Company's ordinary shares, the shares thus converted would represent approximately 9.9% of the Company's enlarged share capital.
 The senior convertible notes were originally issued on October 3, 2012.
 In May 2015, we were informed that, in connection with the GM Proposal, Golden Meditech had entered into agreements to purchase the outstanding convertible notes previously issued by the Company from Magnum Opus, subject to certain closing conditions.
 One of the closing conditions is Golden Meditech having obtained the approval of its shareholders at an extraordinary general meeting.
 Golden Meditech has obtained the approval of its shareholders at the extraordinary meeting held on October 15, 2015.
-As of the date of this Proxy Statement, the purchase of the convertible notes has not completed and Magnum Opus has not converted any portion of its convertible notes into the Company's ordinary shares.
+As of the date of this Proxy Statement, the purchase of the convertible notes has not converted any portion of its convertible notes into the Company's ordinary shares.